Rama-Mwenda/Indian_Ecosystem_Analysis/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is a list things you need to run the notebook and how to install them.

 * Python V3.11.6
 ```pip install Python```